openshift-labs/cloud-native-guides/continuous-delivery.md

 All done.
 You can click on the newly defined webhook to see the list of *Recent Delivery*.
 Clicking on the **Test Delivery** button allows you to manually trigger the webhook for testing purposes.
-Click on it and verify that the `inventory-pipeline` start running immediately.
+Click on it and verify that the `inventory-pipeline` starts running immediately.

 {% else %}